 Vignetting

-Vignetting is the biggest weakness of this lens but it’s still very corrected.
+Vignetting is this lens’s biggest weakness, but it’s still not bad at all at f1.8.
 This is after I removed the baked lens profile correction with Iridient Developer.

 Flaring